Conifers: brown patches

 This disease is caused by the fungus Seiridium cardinale, and can cause branch die-back of leyland cypress and western red cedar.
 It is found most commonly on large trees, and is relatively rare in smaller hedges.

-Other fungal diseases that can affect specific conifers to occasionally cause dieback include Phyllosticta leaf spot & dieback on yew, and Thuja blight on western red cedar.
+Other fungal diseases that can affect specific conifers to occasionally cause dieback include Phyllosticta leaf spot & dieback on yew, Thuja blight on western red cedar and Sirococcus blight on cedar and hemlock.

 Honey fungus or Phytophthora root rot